You’ll agree with me on this one.

-You begin.
-Everything goes well for 3 – 4 or maybe 7 days.
-But then you get bored.
+Everything goes well for 3 – 4 or maybe seven days.
+But then you get bored (and distracted).
 Something else fascinates you.
 You leave that science chapter incomplete and start exploring WhatsApp messages.

 The story goes something like this:

-There once was a man who wished to have water.
+There once was a man who wished to had water.
 He went out, chose a spot at random and started digging.
 After 15 minutes, he got bored “Oh!
-There’s no sign of water yet, I think this is not the right spot.
+There’s no sign of water yet; I think this is not the right spot.
 Let’s find another one.”

-He left that spot and started digging at another spot, and pretty soon, he was bored again.
+He left that spot and started digging at another place, and pretty soon, he was bored again.
 Once again, he was searching for the “right” spot.